sbibek086/Git-and-Github-Guides/README.md

 [This Video](https://www.youtube.com/watch?v=kHkQnuYzwoo) would help too.

 ---
-# Chapter 6 - Setting up Public template as new repo template, Speed vs Inflexibility, which to opt for?
+# Bootcamp Day 9 - Setting up Public template as new repo template, Speed vs Inflexibility, which to opt for?
 ![image](https://user-images.githubusercontent.com/11883023/168464154-02c86efc-26a0-4c70-9e35-e6838d2b3571.png)

 Now, it gives me question of what exactly is difference between public template and boilerplate?
 Currently, my understanding is: boilerplates are like templates which already has Layer 0 folders required for adding up next layer application logic folders.

 ---
-# Chapter 7 - Working with Boilerplates - Problems faced and its solutions:
+# Bootcamp Day 10 - Working with Boilerplates - Problems faced and its solutions:
 [Boilerplate repos](https://github.com/sbibek086/boilerplate) are great way to speed up dev process - lot faster than w sdk ways but it can be difficult to learn.

 Stuck with this Host key verification failed error